syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 # Toolbar Customization in .NET MAUI Image Editor (SfImageEditor)

-You can customize the build-in toolbar appearance, visibility, position, and orientation of each toolbar and can add new toolbars.
+Customize the built-in toolbar appearance, visibility, position, and orientation of each toolbar and add new toolbars.

 ## Build-in Toolbar items

 Customize each toolbar item using the `Name` and `View` properties.
-You can get or set the names of built-in toolbar and dynamically added toolbar items using the `Name` property.
+Get or set the names of the built-in toolbar and dynamically add toolbar items using the `Name` property.

 {% highlight C# %}